 - 2019 – CONTRA-TIEMPO

 Los Angeles-based Latinx dance company CONTRA-TIEMPO was in residence with NC State LIVE from October 18-25, 2019.
-The week of high-impact public events was a result of intense collaboration between over fifteen community and campus partners.
-Events included pop up performances in Transfer Co.
+The week of high-impact public events resulted from intense collaboration between over fifteen community and campus partners.
+Events included pop-up performances in Transfer Co.
 Food Hall and downtown in Moore Square, a hip hop grooves class for local dancers, a performance and dance class at St. Ambrose Church, dance workshops for youth in Raleigh’s community centers, a leadership workshop for El Pueblo’s Youth Council, and more.
 The week concluded with a performance of joyUS justUS, an exploration of radical joy, performed by CONTRA-TIEMPO, the indie-Latinx band Las Cafeteras, and a local cast ages 8-80 who worked with CONTRA-TIEMPO to create their own movement for the piece.
 The performance was particularly notable for meeting our revenue goal even with over 200 complementary tickets given out during the week at community events.